wdporter/i-am-that-vuepress/70-god-is-the-end-of-all-desire-and-knowledge/readme.md

 **M:**&ensp;You can have all the emotions you want, but beware of reäctions, of induced emotions.
 Be entirely self-determined and ruled from within, not from without.

-Merely giving up a thing to secure a better one is not true relinquishment.
+Merely giveïng up a thing to secure a better one is not true relinquishment.
 Give it up because you see its valuelessness.
-As you continue giving up, you will find that you grow spontaneöusly in intelligence, power and inexhaustible love and joy.
+As you continue giveïng up, you will find that you grow spontaneöusly in intelligence, power and inexhaustible love and joy.

 **Q:**&ensp;Why so much insistence on relinquishing all desires and fears?
 Are they not natural?